casperlehmann/python-to-spark/README.md

+# What
+Template for python app connecting to spark cluster running in Docker containers.

+## Background
+Made to use using https://github.com/big-data-europe/docker-spark

 ## Launch
 To build and run the image.
 Make sure to par special attention to the network name, as it is set automatically by bde2020/docker-spark.